transform the future of flight

 - Official High School Transcript and College Transcript (if applicable)

 - Certain applicants will be selected for an interview in order to be considered and accepted into the Tuskegee NEXT program.
-The interviews will be held in January.
+The interviews will be held in February and March of 2019.

 - Obtain an FAA Third-Class Medical and student pilot license; and

-- Agree to abide by Tuskegee NEXT rules of conduct and participate in the required follow-up during the 2017 academic year.
+- Agree to abide by Tuskegee NEXT Code of Conduct and participate in the required follow-up during the 2018 academic year.